Link to your associated website from videos

 - Go to Advanced Channel Settings by clicking your account icon > Creator Studio > Channel > Advanced.

-- In the "Associated website" section, enter the URL.
+- In the "Associated website" section, enter your website's URL.
 It will show as "pending," unless you've verified the site before.

 - Under the URL box, click Verify if you own the website or Request approval to have the website's owner approve it.